JAYESH2505/Recognition/Readme.md

 # Human Landmark Recognition using Mediapipe

-*This is a Recognition Model Capable of Performing Various Task such as Volume Control and recognising figures,faces to act as mouse for various Application*
+*This is a Recognition Model Capable of Performing Various Task such as Volume Control and recognising figures,faces to act as mouse and for various Application*

 # Steps=>